-Hi, I’m Wendy and I lead the pre 16 team to deliver targeted outreach provision for local primary and secondary schools.
-Encouraging participation of under-represented groups is an important part of my role including looked after young people and other widening participation cohorts.
+Hi, I’m Wendy and I lead the pre-16 team to deliver targeted outreach provision for local primary and secondary schools.
+Encouraging participation of under-represented groups is an important part of my role including care experienced and estranged young people and other widening participation cohorts.
 I work with schools across the region to provide bespoke support which aims to inspire young people to progress to further and higher education.

 Hi, I’m Katharine Reed and I’m an Access to Higher Education and Scholarships Officer.
 I’ve been developing and delivering activities for young people to raise their aspirations and facilitate their transition into post-16 routes for over 20 years.
 Through my work, I aim to inspire young people to make informed choices about higher education and beyond.

 Hello, I’m David and I work in the Access to Higher Education Team.
 I am passionate about encouraging pupils to consider a future in higher education and enjoy being able to share my own experiences of university.
 Please get in touch if you would like to know more about what we offer.

 Hello!
 I’m Rachel and I work in the Widening Access and Participation Team.
 In my role, I help coordinate the Student Ambassador Scheme, and assist with delivering outreach to primary and secondary school students with a focus on coordinating the Bright Sparks programme.
 I want to help young people with their journey to higher education, by ensuring they have all the information and support they need to make an informed decision.